MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PSScriptAnalyzer/Get-ScriptAnalyzerRule.md

 one value, but wildcards are supported.
 To get rules in subdirectories of the path, use the **RecurseCustomRulePath** parameter.

-You can create custom rules using a custom .NET assembly or a PowerShell module, such as the [Community Analyzer Rules](https://github.com/PowerShell/PSScriptAnalyzer/blob/development/Tests/Engine/CommunityAnalyzerRules/CommunityAnalyzerRules.psm1) in the GitHub repository.
+You can create custom rules using a .NET assembly or a PowerShell module, such as the [Community Analyzer Rules](https://github.com/PowerShell/PSScriptAnalyzer/blob/development/Tests/Engine/CommunityAnalyzerRules/CommunityAnalyzerRules.psm1) in the GitHub repository.